XTRAN Example — Cross Link & Index HTML Documents

 Variant Chapter Lists

-These small text files are read by the XTRAN rules to determine which chapters participate in which document variants.
+These text files, which are automatically generated with a TemplaGen template from data we export from the XTRAN Repository, are read by scripts, XTRAN rules, and TemplaGen templates to determine which chapters participate in which document variants.

 ; master.nam — Chapters in XTRAN User's Manual, all variants ; Created 2002-02-09.1305 by TemplaGen from the XTRAN Repository ; chapter1.html chapter2.html chapter3.html chapter4.html ; ; End of master.nam

 ; variant1.nam — Chapters in XTRAN User's Manual variant 1 ; Created 2002-02-09.1305 by TemplaGen from the XTRAN Repository ; chapter1.html chapter2.html ; ; End of variant1.nam

 ; variant2.nam — Chapters in XTRAN User's Manual variant 2 ; Created 2002-02-09.1305 by TemplaGen from the XTRAN Repository ; chapter1.html chapter2.html chapter3.html ; ; End of variant2.nam